Meeting Geoff in the Plaza

 it's surprising how little time

 painting in an art gallery,

 in any case, here's Geoff,

 a poem that's like a café table

 and not get blown away.

-This poem is dedicated to Geoff MacEwan.
-Geoff has collaborated with Paul on a series of poems and illustrations entitled 'Natural Causes'.
+This poem is dedicated to the artist Geoff MacEwan.
+Geoff has collaborated with Paul on a collection of poems and illustrations entitled 'Natural Causes'.
 For more information, please go to Poems and Etchings - Natural Causes.

 Geoff's work is held in private and public collections including the Victoria and Albert Museum in London, the Ashmoleum Museum in Oxford, The National Gallery of Modern Art in Edinburgh and The Museo Nacional Centro de Arte Reina Sofia in Madrid.